transcelerate/ddf-home/CaT_FAQ.md

 <p></p>
 All Connectathon work takes place on a track, so you should choose one to take part in and contribute to.
 In theory you could just do your own work, but the idea is to collaborate and that happens on the tracks.
 <p></p>
-The list of tracks is published on the DDF GitHub page (forthcoming) in the weeks leading up to the Connectathon.
+The list of tracks will be published on the DDF GitHub page (forthcoming) in the weeks leading up to the Connectathon.
 There is also likely to be forum discussion on GitHub (link forthcoming).
 Also see “What are the key online resources” (add link) below.
 <p></p>
 Find the list of tracks and chose one that you are interested in and can help out with.
 You don’t need to be an expert in that area, just willing to learn and be useful.
 The actual track registration is done via the pre-Connectathon survey that is circulated, but you can always get in touch with the Track Lead or just show up.
 Choosing a track does not commit you to staying with it for the entire event.
 While it is preferable to focus on one track, there is nothing to stop you from finding another that suits you better.
 <p></p>